-In engineering speak, Bluetooth operates in the 2400-2483.5 MHz range within the ISM 2.4 GHz frequency band.
-Data is split into packets and exchanged through one of 79 designated Bluetooth channels (each of which have 1 MHz in bandwidth).
+In engineering speak, Bluetooth is a frequency-hopping radio technology that transmits data packets within the 2.4 GHz band.
+These packets exchange through one of 79 designated Bluetooth channels (each of which is 1 MHz in bandwidth).

 - Wireless headsets